House and Garden Tour

 Disney Garden GnomesDisney Garden Gnomes...

 Oops.
-I'm lowering the tone of my house gardens by allowing a group of freshly painted Disney gnomes to take up residence.
-Their bright red hats are clearly visible from the house patio.
+Back in the day I lowered the tone of my house gardens by allowing a group of freshly painted Disney gnomes to take up residence.
+Their bright red hats were clearly visible from the house patio.
+At a distance, in spring, these cheerful chaps would often get mistaken for tulips...

 Feeding the BirdsFeeding the Birds...